-Grenfell Tower review stops short of calling for cladding ban
+Grenfell Tower review slammed for not demanding cladding ban

 Residents and campaign groups had called for a ban on combustible materials being used in construction.

-Grenfell Tower was covered with cladding which consisted of aluminum panels and a combustible plastic core.
-It was also backed by a synthetic insulation which was classed as combustible.
+Grenfell Tower was covered with cladding that consisted of aluminum panels and a combustible plastic core.
+It was also backed by a synthetic insulation which was also classified as combustible.

+The failure to recommend an outright ban on cladding led Labour Member of Parliament David Lammy to call the review "a betrayal and a whitewash."
+Lammy's friend, 24-year-old artist Khadija Saye, died in the fire.

+Shahin Sadafi, chairman of the local campaign group Grenfell United, said the report left residents "disappointed and saddened."

-Dame Judith Hackitt, who led the investigation, said that her review had uncovered a "race to the bottom" in building safety practices and had discovered "ignorance" and "indifference".
+The review, led by Dame Judith Hackitt, concluded that the report had uncovered a "race to the bottom" in building safety practices and had discovered "ignorance" and "indifference."

 But speaking to BBC Radio Four on Thursday, Hackitt stood by her stance on not recommending an outright ban on all flammable materials in cladding, insisting such a move would not solve the entire problem.